-37 Payback analysis is generally used by the business community to rank alternative investments when safety of investments is an issue.
-Its greatest drawback is it does not account for the time value of money.
+35 Payback analysis is generally used by the business community to rank alternative investments when safety of investments is an issue.
+Its greatest drawback is it does not take into account the time value of money.
 The payback period is calculated by dividing the cost of the investment by the net return per period.
-In this study, the cost of the investment includes tuition and fees plus the opportunity cost of time; it does not account for student living expenses.
+In this study, the cost of the investment includes tuition and fees plus the opportunity cost of time; it does not take into account student living expenses.